Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 The view of the river and wooded valley, through the Garden Room's three glass walls, is breathtaking.
 Glass doors open directly from living areas to ground-level terraces.
 Natural light fills the house.
 Broad overhangs with upturned edges soften sunlight and shade the glass walls.
 There are openings in the overhangs covered with vines for summer shade.
 Clerestory windows are incorporated in every room to brighten interior spaces and release hot air trapped near the ceiling.
 Recessed artificial lighting creates the effect of natural light, even at night.

 The Walters were justifiably proud of Cedar Rock.
 Very little has been altered on the estate since its construction and the structure and furnishings are in good condition.
 The Walters wished to assure preservation of the residence.
 They established a private trust fund that has several charitable obligations ahead of, but including Cedar Rock.
-This year adults are asked to donate $5 to help it in its efforts to assist with operational funding.
-Your support is not only crucial; it is appreciated by all who enjoy this Wright designed jewel.
+There is no formal tour charge, however, a tax deductable donation is crucial and appriciated.